 The Positive Strokes Club offers social and communication support and enjoys lots of entertainment, speakers and outings as part of a action packed prgramme.

 This club meets on the first Monday of each month, 1.30pm - 4pm

-This club meets on the 2nd and 4th Thursday of each month.
-The club has regular speakers and exercise sessions and is open for people affected by stroke and their carers.
+This club meets on the second and fourth Thursday of each month.
+The club has regular speakers and exercise sessions, and is open for people affected by stroke and their carers.